UsikianLevon/draw-libre/README.md

 Check `mdl:undostackchanged` / `mdl:redostackchanged` to know when undo/redo are available.

-## One control at a time

-Only one `DrawLibre` control can be mounted per loaded copy of the library, including across different maps.
-Remove the current control before adding another.

-Adding or removing a control from a listener running during `addControl` or `removeControl` throws.
-Removing it from a later event, such as `mdl:save`, is supported.

-Every state method — `setSteps`, `getAllSteps`, `findStepById`, `findNodeById`, `undo`, `redo`, `clear`, `save`, `removeAllSteps` — throws before the control is added to a map and after it is removed. `on`, `once` and `off` work before `addControl` and keep working across a remove and add cycle.

-### Recovery after a failed mount

-Add the control after the map style has loaded. `addSource` throws while the style is still loading, and that is a normal reason for a mount to fail.

-When a mount fails, the control removes what it created, releases the guard and rethrows the error, so a new `addControl` is allowed.
-If a part of the control did not finish setting itself up, some of its map handlers or DOM nodes may survive.
-Reload the page when you need to be sure nothing is left over.

-Once a control is mounted, the guard is released only by `removeControl`. `map.remove()` calls `onRemove` on every control, so destroying a map frees it, but dropping a map reference without calling `map.remove()` leaves the guard held and no new `DrawLibre` can be mounted on that page.

 ## TypeScript

 The type declarations do not import maplibre-gl or mapbox-gl, `map.addControl(draw)` type-checks with both.
 With mapbox-gl v3 and `skipLibCheck: false`, install `@types/geojson`, the mapbox-gl typings need it.